 How a Neck Lift is Performed

-Dr. Waltzman will perform his neck lift with IV sedation or general anesthesia.
+Dr. Waltzman will perform his neck lift with IV sedation or general anesthesia in our state-of-the-art surgical facility.
 The first step of the neck lift is the incision.
 It will begin by the hairline above the patient’s sideburns and then go around the ear.
 It will end in the hairline behind the ear.
 Dr. Waltzman will then lift the sagging neck skin and tighten the platysma muscles.
 He’ll also redistribute fatty deposits in the jowls and neck to create a smoother jawline.
 This will also help remove a double chin.
 After lifting the tissues, Dr. Waltzman will remove excess skin.

 In most cases, Dr. Waltzman will also create another incision under the chin.
 From there, he’ll repair the neck muscles and remove excess fat.
 But for certain patients, Dr. Waltzman may perform an alternative, minimally invasive neck lift that’s performed through an incision on the chin.